hexkode/env-config-map/README.md

 - `types` : *object*
   - Define additional types.
 Merges with the supported types.
 - `getter` : *function*
   - Getter to get value from key.
-It is also possible to customize via the getters to get value from sources other then `process.env`
+It is also possible to customize via the getters to get values from sources other then `process.env`
 - `coerceNull` : *boolean*
   - Coerce string `'null'` to `null`.
 - `coerceUndefined` : *boolean*